California to hold workshop on giant solar power plant

 Each plant would use about 85,000 heliostats, elevated mirrors guided by a tracking system mounted on a pylon, to focus the sun’s rays on a receiver located atop of a 750-foot tall solar power tower near the center of the each solar field.

-Separately, BrightSource is building the 392-MW Ivanpah solar power plant in California’s Mojave Desert for PG&E and Southern California Edison, a unit of California power company Edison International.
-The expects Ivanpah to enter service in 2013.
+Separately, BrightSource is building the 392-MW Ivanpah solar power plant in California’s Mojave Desert for PG&E and Southern California Edison, a unit Edison International.
+The company expects Ivanpah to enter service in 2013.